 ACSC's Tariff Ordinance adopted around March 2018 declares that new rates become effective October 1st of each year.
+Due to Covid the rate increases were delayed in 2020 and 2021 until December 1 of each year.
+The deadline for city action remained at October 1 under the RRM tariff in those years.
 While it is preferable that ordinances or resolutions adopting new tariffs are passed before the end of September, there is no adverse consequence if final action cannot take place until sometime in October.
-The only thing that will frustrate new rates becoming effective on October 1, 2019 is City action that specifically denies the increase.
+The only thing that will frustrate new rates becoming effective on October 1 (or December 1 in 2020 and 2021) is City action that specifically denies the increase.